remote-coder/gofreetds/README.md

 ### Connection String Parameter

 You can set your connection string up for Sybase by using the 'compatibility_mode' Parameter.
 The parameter can be named 'compatibility', 'compatibility mode', 'compatibility_mode' or 'Compatibility Mode'.
 Currently this mode only supports Sybase.
 To specify you can use 'sybase' or 'Sybase'.
+If you are using an older version of Sybase ASE prior to 15, you should be able to use the Sybase 12.5 compatibility by specifying Sybase_12_5.

 ```
 Server=myServerAddress;Database=myDatabase;User Id=myUsername;Password=myPassword;Failover Partner=myMirror;Max Pool Size=200;Compatibility Mode=Sybase
+Server=myServerAddress;Database=myDatabase;User Id=myUsername;Password=myPassword;Failover Partner=myMirror;Max Pool Size=200;Compatibility Mode=Sybase_12_5
 ```